 Abercrombie & Fitch creates alignment with real-time data

 Abercrombie & Fitch uses near real-time data to guide a quarterly alignment meeting between executives, business group leaders, and product teams.
 These quick insights help leaders map out goals, align on intent, and determine where they want to focus their efforts.Read more

 Making it happen:

 Building a data-driven business requires embedding data across organisations and bringing data to all types of decision-making.
 The Data Leadership Collaborative connects like-minded leaders to learn from and help one another succeed on their data culture journey.

 critical decision points

-Business metrics guide prioritization of data efforts and teams build data sources to address the most critical business questions.
+Business metrics guide prioritisation of data efforts and teams build data sources to address the most critical business questions.

 If your data isn’t aligned to decision-making points, the data may be interesting, but it won’t be helpful and it won’t achieve results.

 Data owners and business owners form a “tiger team,” or a cross-functional team dedicated to tackling a specific issue, that works together to identify or create key data sources with a direct impact on organisation-wide metrics.
 Ensure that these data sources align to one or multiple parts of a business process.
 For example, say one priority is customer growth.
 The data source might include information around engagement or the customer journey.